rrfrancesc/beautiful-jekyll/visualizationR.md

 ## geom_area() in ggplot2:
 ### Using an area plot to study evolution along time...

 With the **purrr** package one can make n plots at the same time with data coming from a list with n elements.
 **geom_area** is great to compare positions along time.
-In this case, I'm plotting the percentage of quotes that an insurance company is the cheaptes along time.
+In this case, I'm plotting the percentage of quotes that an insurance company is the cheapest along time.

 ```{r, echo=FALSE, warning=FALSE, message=FALSE}
 # plot <- purrr::map2(data_4$data, data_4$Cobertura, .f = function(x,y) { data.frame(x) %>%